coder-mike/microvium/doc/ideas/what-i-would-do-differently.md

 ## Don't change: `MVM_VERY_EXPENSIVE_MEMORY_CHECKS`

 Just noting that this feature is a life saver.
 If I do a re-write, this needs to go in early and be foundational.
 Even consider improving this.

+## Not using futures for the snapshot encoder

+The futures are hard to debug.
+I think the code cohesion that they bring is good, but I think it would be better to use a POD type that represents the future operation rather than closures.
+I think it would make it easier to debug because you can actually see or dump the future operations.

+For example, the code that encodes a function body can output a buffer of bytes and then an array of linking information that says how to provide substitutions when the concrete addresses of other functions are known.
+Currently the linking information is implied by the set of futures attached to the buffer, but I think it would be better to use a POD type.

+Something that worked well that I wouldn't change is that each future substitution needs some kind of debug context identifier that can be used to trace back the origin of the future substitution.
+But this may be less important if we're not using closures.

+## No test artifacts in the repo

+It worked well at the beginning to have test output in the repo because it was kinda like I didn't need to write out the test output by hand.
+But the issue is now that every time I make a small change to the emitter (IL or bytecode), the IL and/or disassembly of every test case lands up in the git diff.

+It stopped being useful because I never actually look at it anymore, even when debugging.

+It might be tolerable to have one or two files like this, but to do it automatically for all the end-to-end tests is a terrible idea.